rctcwyvrn/rctcwyvrn.github.io/posts/2019-12-02-bsides_crypto.md

-## Old school (400 points and a prize for first solve)
+Old school (400 points and a prize for first solve)
+---

 *The one that most people reading this writeup are actually interested in.*

 Some context, this challenge was the only challenge worth this amount, I think the next highest was 300?
 Even so there weren't very many above or at 200 at all, most challenges were in the 50-150 point range.
 And to top it off, the first solver would be awarded a mysterious prize, which ended up being a [Hak5 WiFi Pineapple nano](https://shop.hak5.org/products/wifi-pineapple)!

 Now I'm telling you this because I want to show off how cool I am for being the first solve and being only one of two teams that ended up solving this challenge, but really me winning the prize was me getting lucky.
-They actually doubled the point value and announced the prize on the morning of the second day, and lucky me decided to work on this challenge for most of the first day and had gotten the flag right after the event had stopped on the first day.
-So I got to walk in on the second day and collect my 400 points and my prize!
+They actually doubled the point value and announced the prize on the morning of the second day, and lucky me decided to work on this challenge for most of the first day and had gotten the flag right after the event had stopped on the first day, so I got to walk in on the second day and collect my 400 points and my prize!

-The challenge itself was actually relatively straightforward in terms of what we had do.
+The challenge itself was actually pretty clear in terms of what we had break and how.
 We're given a decryption oracle that runs NDS, New Data Seal.
 Our job is to decrypt the given ciphertext.
 Like **Squared Away 1** , the oracle does check if we try to submit a block that matches the ciphertext but this time we can't do any blinding tricks.